While 39% of all tablet owners have an Apple iPad, it increases to 44% for Younger Millennials and 54% for Generation Z.

 Since January 2021, companies have been required to check their supply chain in order to respect human rights and prevent them from contributing to conflicts.
 Importers will be required to publicly disclose their due diligence practices and policies on an annual basis.

 This piece of legislation was inspired by the Dodd-Frank Act which has been in place in the US since 2010.

 More than half of the companies get our worst rating for conflict minerals.
 The exceptions are:

 - Best rating - Lenovo, Apple, Microsoft, HP

 - Middle rating - Acer, Asus, Samsung.

 Student forced labour

 Headlines about workers’ rights abuses in tech factories are depressingly frequent.
 So much so that it is easy to forget the individuals trapped in these abusive systems.

-A recent investigative report by Hong Kong-based Students and Scholars Against Corporate Misbehaviour (SACOM) gave voice to Chinese students who’d been forced into workplace ‘internships’ on the production lines of major tech company suppliers.
+A 2017 investigative report by Hong Kong-based Students and Scholars Against Corporate Misbehaviour (SACOM) gave voice to Chinese students who’d been forced into workplace ‘internships’ on the production lines of major tech company suppliers.